Get instant quote

 What is metal 3D printing commonly used for?

-You’ll likely see metal 3D printing commonly used for prototyping in production-grade materials and producing functional, end-use parts.
-It’s also a good option for manufacturing parts with complex geometries and reducing the number of metal components in an assembly.
+Metal 3D printing is commonly used for prototyping in production-grade materials and for producing functional, end-use parts.
+It is also selected for manufacturing complex geometries and for consolidating multiple metal components into fewer parts within an assembly.

 Are support structures required for metal 3D printing?

-Support structures are always required when manufacturing parts with metal 3D printing.
-This is due to the extremely high processing temperature.
-Usually, support structures are built in a lattice pattern.
+Yes.
+Support structures are required in metal 3D printing due to the high processing temperature.
+Supports are typically built in a lattice pattern.

 What are the best alternatives for metal 3D printing?